sharetribe/flex-docs/src/docs/background/payments-overview/index.md

 <extrainfo title="Manual or automatic payout?">
 In Stripe terms, the Flex integration uses manual payouts.
-This means that Stripe does not automatically pay out the funds on the platform account e.g. daily or weekly, and instead the platform controls the payout schedule.
+This means that Stripe does not automatically pay out the funds from the Connect accounts e.g. daily or weekly, and instead the platform controls the payout schedule.
 Since the payouts are triggered by the transaction process, however, from the marketplace operator's point of view they happen automatically.
-In other words, the operator should not pay out funds manually through the Stripe Console if the marketplace transaction process is using the Stripe payout action.
+In other words, the operator should not pay out funds manually through the Stripe Dashboard if the marketplace transaction process is using the Stripe payout action.
 </extrainfo>